gRPCClient.jl

 end

-# Step 7: Check for Exceptions
+# Step 6: Check for exceptions

 grpc_async_await(req)gRPCClient.grpc_async_request — Method